Internet for language teaching:

 http://www.collins.co.uk/Corpus/CorpusSearch.aspx

-100 million word BNC allows you
+100 million word BNC, TIME, and COCA allows

-to search different registers. etc.
+search different registers. etc.

 http://view.byu.edu/